eroicaleo/CppStdLib/Notes.md

 	need to do `elem.first` and `elem.second`.
 * C++11 guarantees for the element with same key, the one inserted later will be after and remain stable with operation `insert`, `emplace` and `erase`.

+### 6.2.3 Unordered Containers

+The important thing for unordered container is a specific element is somewhere, not the order.
+They are often implemented as hash table, which provides amortized constant complexity, if the hash function is good.

+The associated containers and unordered containers provide the same interface, only declaration is different.

 # chapter 10 STL Function Objects and Using Lambdas